September 27, 2023

 Wearing a black ski mask and armed with props including a Bible, a butterfly net, and a bottle of Yoo-hoo chocolate beverage, West went on a series of rants.
-Using the net and Yoo-hoo bottle, he railed on former and future Israeli Prime Minister Benjamin Netanyahu.
+Using the net and Yoo-hoo bottle, he railed at Israeli Prime Minister Benjamin Netanyahu.

 “We have to control the history books, we have to control the banks and we have to go and kill people,” West said in a high-pitched voice, apparently mimicking Netanyahu and employing the tactic of targeting prominent Jewish figures to cast blame on all Jewish people.

 After the show, he tweeted a swastika fused with the Star of David.
 This apparently crossed a line for Musk.
-West was banned from Twitter again by Friday morning.
+West was banned from Twitter again in early December 2022.